horaceg/blog/content/posts/ppl.md

 tags = ["probability", "programming", "compiler", "ppl", "probabilistic", "probabilistic programming", "web"]
 +++

-Lately I've been interested in probabilistic programming languages.
+Lately I've been interested in probabilistic programming languages (PPL).
+I was wondering what would a PPL from the future look like ?

-I struggle to precisely target what is the biggest, while doable, achievement I could do.
-I'm going to introduce what's been boiling in my head.

 # State of the art